nielsjsc/Forest/README.md

 BUILDING:

-there is a makefile included in the repo.
+There is a makefile included in the repo.
 To build each test file, in terminal, type:
 '''
 make test_htree